 These principles are outlined in the AWS GovCloud High contract with the VA and describe ownership of PII/PHI held by AWS with great detail.
-DIP POCs may be able to provide a relevant artifact upon request

-9.5 If the system is utilizing Robotics Process Automation (RPA), please describe the role of the
+9.5 If the system is utilizing Robotics Process Automation (RPA), please describe the role of the bots.